 The Goa’s Foundation’s legal work on mining, stretching 25 years – from 1992 – resulted in two comprehensive judgments by the Supreme Court that put an end to mining in the state of Goa.
 However, the Foundation pursues effective implementation of the two judgments to this day.

-The petition (No.435/2012) led to the Supreme Court passing its famous order of 5th October 2012 disallowing the re-start of any mining activities in Goa and injuncting anyone in the State trading or transporting mineral ores.
+The first petition filed by the Goa Foundation (No.435/2012) was a comprehensive Article 32 writ petition based on the findings of the Justice M.B.
+Shah Commission of Enquiry into Illegal Mining in Goa.
+This led to the Supreme Court passing its famous order of 5th October 2012 disallowing the re-start of any mining activities in Goa and injuncting anyone in the State trading or transporting mineral ores.
 The order also directed the Central Empowered Committee to examine the various findings of the Justice Shah Commission and make recommendations.